Faculty

 Biographical Sketch

 I am a broadly-trained plant physiological ecologist and global change biologist.
 My general research interests are planted ecophysiology, climate change ecology, and ecohydrology.
 Currently, my primary research projects focus on understanding plant responses to climate change, and mechanisms of changes in species' range limits (i.e., resistance/resilience).
 My work spans organizational scales from molecular to the canopy/landscape level.
-My other interests include variation in light spectral quality due to sky condition (clear, cloudy, cloud-immersed), water transport (hydraulic function) in plants, and cloud-forest ecohydrology.
+My other interests include variation in light spectral quality due to sky conditions (clear, cloudy, cloud-immersed), water transport (hydraulic function) in plants, and cloud-forest ecohydrology.

 Education